How to install Xamarin on Visual Studio and system?

 You can use technologies to improve the quality and performance of the simulation, so if you use systems and computers based on x86, use the following two technologies to increase and improve the quality.

 Microsoft's Hyper-V is a technology for computers running Windows 10 and above with the April 2018 update.

 How to build the first application after the installation process?

 Requirements for performing these steps of training and building and designing the application:

-1- To create the first project and build the first application , you must go to File> New> Project so that you can create the first project and create your desired application.
+1- To create the first project and build the first application, you must go to File- New- Project to create the first project and create your desired application.

-3- To specify the output type of the application that you want to design and build , select the android app on the right and specify the application type and its output.
+3- To specify the output type of the application you want to design and build, select the android app on the right and specify the application type and its output.

-4- Then you can give the desired name to the application you want to design.
-After you put the desired name on the project and application, you can close the naming window by pressing the ok button.
+4- Then, you can give the desired name to the application you want to design.
+After putting the desired name on the project and application, you can close the naming window by pressing the ok button.